Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Results and Analysis

-The results reported below show the best-performing architectures for each dataset.
-For a full comparison of the results, see \autoref{sec:emb_init}.

-Each table reports the accuracy and the F1 score on the corresponding test partition at the macro level, as averages over 10 runs.
-For each intuitive graph, the best results are reported in bold.
-A star mark is used to indicate the best architecture across the entire dataset.
-The comparison with baselines is presented in \autoref{general}.
+\autoref{emb_as_node} and \autoref{n_gram} show the best architecture and setup for each dataset employing Intuitive Graphs and TextLevelGCN, respectively.
+The results correspond to the average obtained from 10 independent runs.
+As some datasets exhibit class imbalance, each table reports the accuracy and the macro-averaged F1-score.
+The best results are reported in bold, while a star mark is used to indicate the best architecture across the entire dataset.
+For a full comparison, see \autoref{sec:emb_init} and \autoref{sec:full_transformer}.